Haroonabdulrazaq/tictactoe/README.md

 ## Rules <a name = "rules"></a>
 - Players have to enter a name
-- The system assignes a symbol(X or O) to player
+- The system assignes a symbol(X or O) to players
 - The player can make moves by pressing a number (of choice) on his/her keyboard
 - The position a player is choosing should not have been taking
 - The move made by a user should be a number otherwise its an invalid move